Kitchen Relocation Created First Floor Layout with Intention in this Glen Ellyn Home

 In addition to a new, larger kitchen, the family wanted a space to entertain guests, as well as some semi-private spaces for their tween-age girls and their friends to hang out.
 “We relocated the fireplace from the back of the dining room, where it was hidden and not often used, to a prominent place in the living room.
 It is now a gorgeous focal point as you enter the home.
 The fireplace tile features a beloved shade of blue in a fun geometric shape,” says Ashley.

 While the living room flows into the dining and kitchen area, the family room is tucked away but still very much connected to the rest of the home.
-“Game days are a big deal in this household, so in the family room we added a custom TV console and a wet bar with a beverage fridge and refrigerator drawers— all of which coordinate with the finishes in the kitchen and dining room,” says Ashley.
+“Game days are a big deal in this household, so in the family room we added a custom TV console and a wet bar with a beverage center and deep storage drawers— all of which coordinate with the finishes in the kitchen and dining room,” says Ashley.

 Which brings us to blue.
 When discussing overall style, it started with the island.
 “This couple gushes over a bold, bright blue and they fell in love with a particular blue cabinet finish at our design studio.
 It became the driving force for the entire project.
 The backsplash along the perimeter of the kitchen is a soft nod to the blue family and pairs beautifully with the neutral gray cabinetry.
 The wet bar backsplash is a mosaic of blue toned ceramic tiles, which creates a happy, inviting space that feels true to the family’s personality,” adds Ashley.